lucky-vers/Cryptonite-Taskphase/Writeup.md

 - 1033 bytes in size
 - not executable

-We use a new shell utility called `find`, and construct the command as follows
+We use a new shell utility called `find`, and construct the command as given below

 ```
 find . -type f -size 1033c ! -executable